Lightning over Uluru. Photo: Damien Hill

 The five seasons

-There is not much food around at this time, and lightning strikes can start fires.
+There is not much food around at this time.
+This is the hottest season.
+Ngangkali (storm clouds) bring lightning but little rain.
+Lightning strikes can start fires.